 The Wisdom of the Enneagram

 “I'm proud to support this well crafted and determined outreach to the incarcerated.
 Susan Olesek and now the Enneagram Prison Project brings the spiritual quality of Truth in Action to this necessary and forward-looking Enneagram public-education program."

 "If we are too busy, if we are carried away every day by our projects, our uncertainty, our craving, how can we have the time to stop and look deeply into the situation — our own situation, the situation of our beloved one, the situation of our family and of our community, and the situation of our nation and of the other nations?"

 Vietnamese Buddhist, Author, Peace Activist

 In April of 2012, with the help of two committed, founding board members — Rick Olesek and Suzanne Dion, Susan Olesek — an Enneagram Facilitator-Trainer based in California — founded THE ENNEAGRAM PRISON PROJECT (EPP).
 EPP is determined to bring the immense transformation Susan witnessed, working with hundreds of inmates, to the hundreds of thousands she knows are newly incarcerated every year in the United States alone.

 EPP is a non-profit dedicated to the self-awareness education of the incarcerated, using the Enneagram.
-The education process includes in-depth application of the Enneagram system and its methodologies combined with mindfulness meditation and sensate-awareness practices.
+The education process includes in-depth application of the Enneagram system and its methodologies combined with addiction-awareness and childhood-trauma education, mindfulness meditation, and sensate-awareness practices.

 Freeing the incarcerated everywhere in the world from the prisons of our own making.